weipu-zhang/OC-STORM/readme.md

     These assets are not required to run STORM itself.
 They are only needed for OC-STORM, and are not required if you are only interested in running STORM on Hollow Knight.

-    For Atari games, the environment setup is complete after completing step 4.

     ```bash
     bash scripts/download.sh
     ```